Shonosuge-Jacky/COMP3329/README.md

 2. If "Player Prefab" in Launcher is missing, put "Assets\Resources\User" in it
 3. Hold "Tab" to open the control menu
 4. InnoShow : change photon verser code
-5. Github MainVersion : 1-128 + Camera effect
+5. Github MainVersion : 1-128 + Camera effect(dash, barrier, blur, hit, death)
 5. Github subVersion : 1-128 + Arean
 5. Github supplySpawnVersion : 1-151 + Supply logic rewrite(152)
 5. Github GasVersion : 1-151 + 153-170
 5. Github ThreeAtOneVersion : 1-151 + 153-170 + Camera effect + Arean
-6. Camera effect : dash, barrier, blur, hit, death

 ### &nbsp;&nbsp;Common potential bugs :
 1. Should show in all players' view => only show to player who do it (try PunRPC)